-Asociación AJPU is a partner organization located in the department of Totonicapán, Guatemala.
-AJPU manufactures and installs three primary products: water filters, VIP latrines, and fuel-efficient stoves.
+Asociación AJPU is a partner organization that manufactures and installs three primary products: water filters, VIP latrines, and fuel-efficient stoves.
 The Association of Mam Christian Women for Development offers these products to their members and their families on a cost-sharing basis.
 These products are all made in Guatemala, by Guatemalans, sourcing from local materials.

-Pictured above: Representatives from the Association, NCP, and CEDEPCA meet with AJPU in their workshop to negotiate contracts and place orders for stoves and latrines.
+Pictured above: Representatives from the Association, NCP, and CEDEPCA meet with AJPU in their workshop.

 AJPU means “leader” in K’iche, an indigenous language of Guatemala.
 The philosophy of this organization is based on the virtues of Grandfather AJPU, represented by the sun, meaning fairness, honesty, and justice.
 Incorporated as a legal non-profit in Guatemala since 2000, AJPU promotes development projects related to health, the environment, and cultural identity.